whadafunk/routerology/docker/thoughts.md

 On most containers, and especially Debian timezone is handled by the tzdata package which uses the value from */etc/timzone*,
 to configure the time zone.
 In order to reconfigure timezone, you need to change the value from */etc/timezone* and then run *dpkg-reconfigure tzdata*.
-That the above action does is to recreate the symbolic link under */etc/localtime* to point to the corect timezone database.
+What the above action does is to recreate the symbolic link under */etc/localtime* to point to the corect timezone database.

 With containers the easiest way to configure timezone is to use the *TZ* environment variable, but you still need the tzdata package.